-In the 70s, it was the big Saddam Hussein-style mustache, and before that there were thin pencil-line mustaches, Van Dykes, Imperials and various combinations of facial hair and sideburns.
+In the 1970s, it was the big Saddam Hussein-style mustache.
+Before that, there were thin pencil-line mustaches, Van Dykes, Imperials, and various other combinations of facial hair and sideburns.

-Through all those trends and fashions, though, one style of facial hair has stayed fairly consistent and has never really gone out of style.
+Through all those trends and fashions, one style of facial hair has stayed fairly consistent and has never really gone out of style.
 You guessed it; it’s the goatee.

 Unfortunately, since the goatee is isolated at the chin, it can be maddeningly difficult to how to trim a goatee properly.
-Many a man has snipped away at the goatee on one side, then the other in an attempt to even it up – and has then looked in the mirror and seen that the sides are still uneven.
-More snipping, and more snipping, and before long the goatee is about ½” long.
+Many a man has snipped away at the goatee on one side, then the other in an attempt to even it up.
+However, they then look in the mirror and see that the sides are still uneven.
+Add in more snipping, and even more snipping, and before long the goatee is about half an inch long.

 Pick the Style You Like

 A goatee is a good choice for a man with a round face or a weak chin.
-It helps fill out the face and features if your chin’s a bit weak, and can add more of a point to your chin if your face is more round.
+It helps fill out the face and features, and it can add more of a point to your chin if your face is more round.
 Really, learning to trim your beard into a goatee is a staple that most, if not all men, should learn.

-Often mischaracterized as a goatee, the Van Dyke style is actually chin hair with a mustache that’s not connected.
-While this is a great style for a lot of guys, it’s also something that looks best when you keep it carefully trimmed.
-It is especially great if you keep the goatee part is kept shorter and well-defined.
+Often mischaracterized as a goatee, the Van Dyke style is actually hair on the chin with a mustache that’s not connected to each other.
+While this is a great style for a lot of guys, it’s also a style that looks best when you keep it carefully trimmed.
+It is especially great if you keep the goatee part short and well-defined.
 It can definitely be more labor-intensive to trim regularly, but it is a great look if you do it right.
 Of course, your cheeks and throat should be clean-shaven with this style.

 This what most people call a goatee.
 A circle beard consists of hair that grows together and connects the mustache and chin hair.
-The circle beard is a good look for a softer jaw line or a squarish face.
+The circle beard is a good look for a soft jawline or a squarish face.
 Many men find that this style looks good grown out to a length of four to six inches, while others prefer to keep theirs close-cropped.
 However you prefer to wear the circle beard, it looks good at practically any length.

 Dashing and daring, the Musketeer features a longer, flowing goatee that’s waxed to a point.
-Along with the pointed goatee, the musketeer features a longer mustache that’s shaped with wax as well.
+Along with the pointed goatee, the musketeer features a longer mustache that’s you shape with wax as well.
 While not everyone can pull off this look, you can always tone it down so it isn’t as extreme.
 It is a very unique look that adds different lines to the face.

 This is a matter of personal preference, but many men like to trim their goatees to about an inch above the Adam’s apple.
-Others prefer the goatee to be confined to the chin itself, but a goatee that’s trimmed farther back under your chin can grow more hair and present a fuller look.
-When it comes to how to trim a goatee, shape it symmetrically where the jaw line starts, and its trimmed width shouldn’t be much wider than your mouth.
+Others prefer to keep the goatee confined to the chin itself.
+However, if you trim your goatee further back under your chin, you can grow more hair and present a fuller look.
+When it comes to how to trim a goatee, just be sure to shape it symmetrically where the jawline starts.
+Once it’s trimmed, the width shouldn’t be much wider than your mouth.

-When it comes to regular maintenance, many men find that electric clippers can help keep that thing trimmed and neat-looking.
+When it comes to regular maintenance, many men find that electric clippers can help keep the area trimmed and neat-looking.
 In fact, some claim that clippers are a lot easier to use than a pair of barber’s scissors.
-What you don’t want is wild hairs going in odd directions – the scissors may be good for keeping those under control, but clippers are better for shaping.
+What you don’t want is wild hairs going in odd directions.
+The scissors are great for keeping those under control, but clippers are better for shaping.
 Most clippers have several settings for length, which allows you to rock your goatee at any length.

-When you’re researching how to trim a goatee, you’ll find it’s also a good idea to take your scissors and do some fine-tuning on the mustache hairs directly under your nose.
-Having those hairs tickle your nostrils is no fun, so keep them trimmed.
+When you’re researching how to trim a goatee, you’ll find it’s also a good idea to use your scissors for fine-tuning the mustache hairs directly under your nose.
+Having those hairs tickle your nostrils is no fun, so keep them trimmed to avoid any annoyances.
 Also, you may want to take the scissors and your razor and trim back the mustache hairs right above your upper lip.
-The mustache shouldn’t be a flavor-saver or a filter for your food, and many women don’t like to kiss a guy with a shaggy mustache.
+The mustache shouldn’t be a flavor-saver or a filter for your food.
+Besides, there are many people who don’t like to kiss a shaggy mustache instead of actual lips.

-Whether you keep it trimmed or let it grow out, it’s a good idea to take care of it.
-Facial hair that’s manageable is a lot easier to keep looking good and well-groomed in the long run.
+Whether you keep it trimmed or let it grow out, it’s a good idea to take care of your goatee properly.
+Keeping facial hair manageable makes it a lot easier to keep looking good and well-groomed in the long run.
 Here are a few tips to help you keep your stylish facial hair looking its best.

 What’s the Best Goatee for You?

-Now that you’ve found out how to trim a goatee and learned about some popular facial hair styles.
+Now you’ve learned how to trim a goatee, as well as about some popular facial hair styles.
 It’s now time to figure out which one’s best for you and start growing it!
-Here’s an expert tip for you: many guys just grow a full beard and then trim it down to whichever one suits their preference best.
+Here’s an expert tip for you: many guys just grow a full beard and then trim it down to whichever style suits their preference best.
 You also don’t have to stick with one style, so don’t be afraid to switch things up and try a new one!